TristaZeng/ZS-DeconvNet/Fiji_Plugin/ReadMe.md

 - Open **Edit > Options > Tensorflow**, and choose the version matching your model or setting.
 - Wait until a message pops up telling you that the library was installed.
 - Restart Fiji.
+- If you run into problems running Fiji with GPU on workstations with Windows system, please try copying `[your root path of Fiji]/Fiji.app/lib/win64/tensorflow_jni.dll` to `C:/Windows/System32/`.

 <div align=center><img src="./readme_imgs/tensorflow.png" alt="Edit > Option > Tensorflow" /></div>